Scarletwtc/upb-fils-ma.github.io/docs/project/2024/Layla.el/index.md

   - **3 parking spaces**, each equipped with:
     - **Green LED**: Indicates the space is available.
     - **Red LED**: Indicates the space is occupied.
+    - **Infrared Sensor**: Detects presence of cars.

 - **Gates**:
   - **Entrance Gate**: Controlled by **Servomotor 1** (connected to GPIO pin 1).
   - **Exit Gate**: Controlled by **Servomotor 2** (connected to GPIO pin 2).

 - **Sensors**:
-  - **PIR Sensors**: 5 sensors (PIR 1 to PIR 5) monitoring vehicle movements, connected to GPIO pins 6-10.
+  - **Infraared Sensors**: 5 sensors (PIR 1 to PIR 5) monitoring vehicle movements, connected to GPIO pins 6-10.
 3 senzors indicate if a car is parked in a parking space, while 2 of them are used to indicate cars for gates (servomotors) to open.
   - **IR Flame Sensor**: Detects fire and triggers a buzzer, connected to GPIO pin 3.

 #### Second Floor